 Are you a mom-to-be looking for the right birth class to make your childbirth experience more natural and joyful?
 Then I’m sure your relatives and friends must have recommended Lamaze.

 The Lamaze technique is among the oldest, most popular, and loved birthing techniques.
 If you’re like most expecting mothers looking into online childbirth classes, you may be wondering, “Are Lamaze classes worth it?”

 I personally attended Lamaze classes when I was pregnant with my second daughter.
-I can tell you they are super effective.
+I can tell you they can be super effective.
 But it is natural to have questions like what do Lamaze classes teach?
 Are they really helpful?
 And most importantly, are these the right birthing classes for me?

-Here at She Births Bravely, we help moms prepare for powerful and authentic births.
-I often have people ask me, how does your class, the Healthy Start Birth Prep Challenge compare to other classes, specifically Lamaze classes.
+Here at She Births Bravely, we help moms prepare beautiful powerful, unforgettable births.
+I often have people ask me, how does my own class, Birth Undone, compare to other classes, specifically Lamaze classes.

 Well, you need to understand, we are super proud of our class and the results we get for our moms.
 That said, there are times when a Lamaze class may be the better option.
 So what this article is going to do is explain to you honestly and transparently the pros and the cons of both classes.

 Then, by the end, you will have a sense of which is the best choice for you.